cguz/task-management-service/README.md

 * Send notifications.

-## Design
+## Solution

-The proposed design not only meets the requirements, but ialso implements the following new functionalities:
+The proposed solution not only meets the requirements but also implements the following new functionalities:

 * Execute a task and/or a set of tasks.
-* Execute a task instantly or scheduled for later execution if there are more tasks executing.
+* Execute a task instantly or scheduled for later execution if more tasks are executing.
-* Prepare before execution the task or set of task to execute.
+* Prepare before execution the task or set of tasks to execute.
 * Simulate randomly the duration of a task.
 The duration can be a value between 0 and 5.
 * Simulate randomly the failure of a task.
 The task can fail with a probability of 0.05.
 * Separate the task generation from the task execution.
-Allowing to add more tasks and monitor its execution easily.
+Allowing to add more tasks and monitor their execution easily.
-* Add two more states, CANCEL and PAUSE (explained later).
+* Add two more states, CANCEL, and PAUSE (explained later).

+### Design

 The design is in the folder ( 📁 ) ["design"](https://github.com/cguz/task-management-service/tree/main/design)